limdom/limdom/README.md

 ###

-I'm a data scientist currently working for Audax Group, where I lead the corporate finance function (FP & A).
 For the projects I've worked on until today, I've mostly used Python, R, SQL, Bash and a variety of other tools.
 Feel free to take a look at my repo and see what I have worked on so far; much more to come!

 <br/>

-🌱 I’m a graduate student for a Data Science (MIDS) degree at UC Berkeley

-🔭 I’m currently working on my capstone project (210)

-🎵 I currently work for Audax Group as a Manager of FP&A (Corporate Finance)

 ❓ Ask me about anything related to private markets, data science, and what's in between